sebsilas/SAA/README.md

 The MST is a test of melody singing ability.

-## Installation instructions
+## Installation

+The Melody Singing Task (MST) uses the musicassessr R package, which in turn relies on an Amazon Web Services (AWS) architecture which cannot be directly setup within R. But don’t worry, we have created some scripts to setup this architecture for you.
+You then provide the credentials outputted by this script into MST (or any other musicassessr functionality you would like to use).
+You will only need to do this once.

+### Instructions

+1. Setup your AWS architecture: https://github.com/mcetn/shiny-app-aws

-1. If you don't have R installed, install it from here: https://cloud.r-project.org/
+2. If you don't have R installed, install it from here: https://cloud.r-project.org/

-2. Open R.
+3. Open R.

-3. Install the ‘devtools’ package with the following command:
+4. Install the ‘devtools’ package with the following command:

 `install.packages('devtools')`

-4. Install the MST:
+5. Install the MST:

 `devtools::install_github('syntheso/MST')`

 ## Usage